barmstrong1188/shop-shop/README.md

 ## Description
 This is an e-commerce platform built using the MERN stack.
+It has been refactored from managing the global state using React's Context API to using Redux.

 ![shop-shop-scrnshot](https://user-images.githubusercontent.com/65680645/97110641-abf5cd00-16b0-11eb-9f1f-bb4a8fb6acd2.png)